Inseparable local uniformization: Simultaneous local log uniformization of Abhyankar valuations

-\begin{lem} Let $X$ be a normal scheme of finite type over a field $k$ with a divisor $D\into X$ and a point $x\in X$.
+\begin{lem} Let $X$ be a normal scheme of finite type over a field $k$, let $D\subset X$ be a $\bfQ$-Cartier divisor, and let $x\in X$ be a point.
 Then the pair $(X,D)$ is log smooth at $x$ if and only if \'etale-locally it is isomorphic to \'etale localization of a pair $(\bfA_P,D_P)$ at a point $x_P\in V_P$ for a toric monoid $P$.
 Any such $P$ is unique up to an isomorphism and $\oP$ is unique up to unique isomorphism. \end{lem} \begin{proof} Everything except uniqueness of $P$ follows from \cite[3.7]{K}.
-To prove uniqueness we notice that $\oP=P/P^\times$ is naturally isomorphic to $\oM_x=M_x/M^\times_x$ for $M=M(\log D)$, so $\oP$ does not depend on the choice of the chart.
-Since $P\toisom\oP\oplus L$ for a lattice $L$ (see the appendix) and the rank of $L$ is fixed since $\dim_x(X)=\rk(P^\gp)=\rk(L)+\rk(\oP^\gp)$, $P$ is unique up to a non-canonical isomorphism. \end{proof}
+To prove uniqueness we note that $\oP=P/P^\times$ is naturally isomorphic to $\oM_x=M_x/M^\times_x$ for $M=M(D)$, so $\oP$ does not depend on the choice of the chart.
+Recall that $P\toisom\oP\oplus L$ for a lattice $L$ (see \S\ref{toricsec}).
+Since $\rk(P^\gp)=\rk(L)+\rk(\oP^\gp)$ equals to the dimension of the irreducible component of $x$, we obtain that $\rk(L)$ is determined by $x$ and so $P$ is unique up to a non-canonical isomorphism. \end{proof}